-Each year the faculty assessment chair shall generate a report showing the general education goals assessed by the faculty throughout the academic year.
+Every five years the faculty assessment committee shall generate a report showing the general education goals assessed by the faculty throughout the academic year.
 This institution-wide assessment will identify goals that are in need of additional evaluation, identify the goals that are being evaluated thoroughly, and provide evidence that graduates have accomplished the intended general education curriculum.